A Structured Optimal Controller with Feed-Forward for Transportation: Introduction

 \section{Introduction}

 In this paper we study a simple Linear Quadratic control transportation problem on a network.
-Such problems have well known solutions based on the Riccati equation \cite{Kalman60}.
-This gives a static feedback law $ u = Kx, $ where $u$ is the input to the system, $x$ is the state of the system and $K$ is a matrix with real entries.
+Such problems have well known solutions based on the Riccati equation \cite{kalman1960}.
+This gives a static feedback law

+where $u$ is the input to the system, $x$ is the state of the system and $K$ is a matrix with real entries.
 This matrix is in general dense.
 This is undesirable in large-scale problems, since it implies that measurements from the entire network are required to compute the optimal inputs at every node.
 Furthermore a centralized coordinator with knowledge of the entire system is required to determine the matrix $K$, and a complete redesign will be required in response to any changes in the network.

 These factors have led to the development of a range of general purpose methods for structured control system design.
 Some notable themes include the notion of Quadratic Invariance \cite{RL06,LL11}, System Level Synthesis \cite{WMD18}, and the use of large-scale optimization techniques (e.g. \cite{LFJ13}).
-A downside with these approaches is that improve scalability at the expense of performance.
+A downside with these approaches is that they improve scalability at the expense of performance.
 That is they search over families of controllers that exclude the dense optimal controller for \eqref{eq:problem}.
 While in comparison with the alternative this may be an acceptable trade-off, it implicitly assumes that just because the feedback law is dense, it cannot be efficiently implemented.

 The main result of this paper is to show that the simple structure in our problem allows the optimal control law to be computed and implemented in a simple and scalable manner.
 The resulting control actions are the same as those from a Riccati approach, and could in principle be calculated that way.
-However, there are extra structural features in the control law that are obscured by the resulting \change{dense} feedback matrix representation, and it is \change{not obvious how to exploit these to give a scalable implementation from the gain matrix obtained from the Riccati equation}.
+However, there are extra structural features in the control law that are obscured by the resulting dense feedback matrix representation, and it is not obvious how to exploit these to give a scalable implementation from the gain matrix obtained from the Riccati equation.